City/County Info: 503-823-4000

 Neighborhood Livability Services Center: Services and programs that provide a range of problem solving tools, resources, and technical assistance to achieve a positive impact on livability and nuisance issues in the community including: Graffiti Abatement, Liquor License Notification, and Neighborhood Mediation.

-The Spirit of Portland Awards are presented every year to those who have made positive contributions to our city and neighborhoods above and beyond the average volunteer or staff commitment.
+The Spirit of Portland Awards are presented every year to those who have made positive contributions to our city.

 Mission, Goals and Citizen Involvement Principles of Civic Life